Deepakvishwakarma1/Pest-Detection-Using-Deep-Learning_Crop-Images_Major_project/README.md

-# Plantvillage_dataset_Major_project changed to New Plant Diseases Dataset
+# o New Plant Diseases Dataset
 Pest Detection Using Deep Learning(Crop Images)
 #  Plant Disease and Pest Detection Using Deep Learning